elunico/TuringMachine/index.md

 It is (fairly) well documented and hopefully self-explanatory, and type hints are used throughout, but some time here will be dedicated to explaining it.

-First you will need a program JSON object and a tape JSON object.
-You can read on below (the program.json and tape.json section) to learn what the schema of these files should be.
+First you will need a program JSON object and a tape string.
+You can read on below (the program.json and tape section) to learn what the schema of these objects should be.
-In the event that you do not want to use a file, that is fine, but then you must have a Python dictionary object with the same schema as these files.
-The method for using this class is to read in the `program.json` and `tape.json` files using `json.load()` in the `json` module of python.
-The resulting loaded dictionaries are then passed to the construction for `TuringMachine` The constructor takes care of separating relevant information.
-Once you construct the turing machine with the appropriate dictionaries (created programatically or loaded from a JSON file) you can then *optionally* choose to call `TuringMachine#initialize()`, to set the values of `errorOnEOT` and `verbose` which are explained later in this document.
+In the event that you do not want to use a file, that is fine, as the actual object used to construct the TuringMachine object is a `Program` object.
+This class has a `from_file` method that can load the program from JSON, or it can be constructed manually using the `__init__` method (see source code).

+Once you construct the instance of `Program` (either programatically or loaded from a JSON file) you can then construct a `TuringMachine` object with the the `Program` instance and a string or List[str] that represented the tape (see below).
+You can also then *optionally* choose to call `TuringMachine#initialize()`, to set the values of `errorOnEOT` and `verbose` which are explained later in this document.
 After that you can use the `next()` method `next()` global function, iterators, or the `run()` method to run the Turing Machine simulation.